Best Chainsaw Sharpener Reviews in 2017 With Buying Guide

 Before you start you need to know the basics about your chainsaw chain.
 A chainsaw chain has basic parts you need to know for sharpening.
 There are left-hand cutters, right-hand cutters, tie-straps, drive links and rivets.
 The main component is the cutters because they are what is cutting the wood.
 If they dull you won’t be getting very far.
 They have a raker at the front and gouge type element toward the back.
 The area between them is what is referred to as the gullet.

 There are many reasons chains can get dull on us, main reason is sitting debris and dirt.
 Which you can get from setting it on the ground or the tree having debris on it after being dropped.
 In some cases, you cannot avoid those things.
 If you cut wood logs for your vented fireplace or large mantel for an electric fireplace, you don't need to worry about the debris and dirt.
-On occasion you also may end up running into something imbedded in the tree you didn’t know about.
+On occasion you also may end up running into something embedded in the tree you didn’t know about.

 Here are some given ways to know it is time to sharpen: